 Students must meet 85% of the final fitness requirements at the beginning of the academy.
 To successfully complete the academy and be eligible for state certification, students must meet 100% of the physical fitness requirements.

-Students must also have a valid Ohio driver’s license, obtain a health physical, and pass a criminal background check and drug screen.
+Students must also have a valid Ohio driver’s license, obtain a health physical, and pass a drug screen.

 Click here to learn more about the employment outlook for law enforcement officers in the state of Ohio.